-- (c) Regular Leisure Services employees whose positions are listed in Schedule A and designated by the District to work at least thirty-five (35) hours per week on an ongoing basis, shall be considered Regular Full-time.
-However, their hours may be set up to eight (8) hours per day or forty (40) hours per week at straight time. - (d) Employees may be required to work a split shift, but such shift shall be confined to a twelve (12) consecutive hour period and may be broken into a maximum of two (2) parts.
+- (c) Regular Leisure Services employees whose positions are listed in Schedule A and designated by the District to work at least thirty-five (35) hours per week on an ongoing basis, shall be considered Regular Full-time. - (d) Employees may be required to work a split shift, but such shift shall be confined to a twelve (12) consecutive hour period and may be broken into a maximum of two (2) parts.
 A break for a meal, that is one hour or less, shall not constitute a split in shift.
 Each part of a split shift shall be for a minimum of two (2) hours.
 An employee shall be given a minimum of twelve (12) hours rest between the end of the previous day's shift and the commencement of the next.
 If twelve (12) hours rest is not given, the employee shall be paid one and one half (1 1/2) times the rate of pay for the entire affected shift.
 The following premiums shall apply to a split shift employee in accordance with the number of parts worked: